Published

 Arguments for what consent is often appeal to its functions.
 For instance, some argue that because consent functions to express the consent-giver’s autonomous control over her normative boundaries, consent must consist in a mental state.
 In this paper I argue that consent has an often overlooked function, and that its having this function has consequences for our views of what consent is.
 I argue that consent has a relationship-shaping function: acts of consent can alter and enable personal relationships.
 This function grounds an argument for the following claim: some acts of consent cannot be morally transformative unless there is uptake, or acceptance, or cooperation, on the recipient’s part.
 That is to say, at least some acts of consent need to be “cosigned” by both parties.
 This rules out what I call “unilateral” conceptions of consent, according to which consent can be given by the giver alone, and nobody else needs to enter the picture.

-Work in progress & under review
+In progress & under review

 Are There Any Imperfect Rights?

-Wrongs without Rights?
+Wrongs without Rights? in Canadian Journal of Philosophy (forthcoming)

 There is a difference between doing something that is morally wrong, and wronging someone in particular.
 For example: Texting while driving is wrong, whereas injuring a pedestrian because you were texting while driving is a wrong against that particular pedestrian.
 It has been common to assume that wrongs just are violations of the victim’s rights, but recent arguments suggest otherwise: there are also wrongs without rights violations.
 If this is so, then what is it to wrong someone?
 In this paper I propose one answer to this question by identifying two relations of moral accountability that are present wherever wrongs occur.
 I suggest that to wrong someone just is to be liable for repairing one’s actions to someone—the victim of one’s wrong—whose will has a distinctive role in determining what one ought to do by way of moral repair.